-According to the National Academy of Child and Adolescent Psychiatrists, children and teenagers may have depression, which is a treatable illness.
-Depression is defined as an illness when the feelings of depression persist and interfere with a child or adolescent’s ability to function.
+According to the National Academy of Child and Adolescent Psychiatry, children and teenagers may have depression, which is a treatable illness.
+Depression is defined as an illness, when the feelings of depression persist and interfere with a child or adolescent’s ability to function.

 About five percent of children and adolescents in the general population suffer from depression at any given point in time.
 Children under stress, who experience loss, or who have attentional, learning, conduct or anxiety disorders are at a higher risk for depression.
 Depression also tends to run in families.